 Housing held 4 Technical Assistance Workshops in the spring of 2013, one for each of the rural regional Council of Governments (COGS).
-These workshops included information on changes to the CDBG Application Handbook, a review of the most common application preparation discrepancies and an individual meeting with each of the communities to discuss their projects in development b.
+These workshops included information on changes to the CDBG Application Handbook, a review of the most common application preparation discrepancies and an individual meeting with each of the communities to discuss their projects in development

+A. 1.
+Ethnicity Information, FY 2012.
+See Chart 5 Racial Ethnicity Composition for detailed information.

+A. 2.
+A Narrative Summary of the State's Reviews of Recipients' Civil Rights Performance Including: a.
+Process and Standards Used to Review; b.
 Results of the Reviews; and c.
 State's Findings and Corrective/Remedial Actions, If Any, FY 2012.

-- A. 1.
-Ethnicity Information, FY 2012.
-See Chart 5 Racial Ethnicity Composition for detailed information on 2012 funded projects completed in FY2013.
-NOTE: Some activity types are not required to track Racial/Ethnicity demographic data. - A. 2.
-A Narrative Summary of the State's Reviews of Recipients' Civil Rights

-Performance Including: a.
-Process and Standards Used to Review;